-Can plastic bags go in your recycling bin?
+Can plastic bags go in your curbside recycling cart?

 While plastic bags have a recycling symbol on them, this does not actually mean they are recyclable at your curbside.
 Plastic bags are, of course, made of plastic, but not all plastics are recyclable at your curbside.

 The only plastic items that should be recycled curbside are bottles, containers, jugs, and tubs.
-Now, this can vary depending on where you live, so check out your accepted materials list here.
+This can vary depending on where you live.

 The problem with recycling plastic bags curbside.

-When plastic bags are placed in a curbside recycling bin, they get tangled in the equipment at the recycling processing facility, wasting time and resources that could be used to successfully recover material.
-Not only is this inefficient, it also creates a safety hazard for workers.
+When plastic bags and other film and flexible packaging are placed in a curbside recycling cart, they get tangled in the equipment at the recycling sortation facility, wasting time and resources that could be used to successfully recover material.
+Not only is this inefficient, but it also creates a safety hazard for workers and increases the costs to recycle all materials.
 For this reason, plastic bags are considered a recycling “tangler.”
 Find out what other items are recycling tanglers here.

 So, if not recycling, what do I do with plastic bags?